Integrable Geodesic Flows on Cones over Riemannian Manifolds: Introduction

 remains constant along $\gamma$.
 Geometrically, $I$ represents the squared distance from the vertex $O$ to the tangent line of~$\gamma$. \end{lemma} \begin{remark} The first integrals $I$ in~\eqref{eq:distance-integral} coincides with the restriction to $TK$ of billiard first integral $I_B$ obtained in \cite{MY1} for the billiard inside $K^+$.
 In that case, the corresponding first integral has the form

 where $x=(x^1,\dots,x^{N+1})$ denotes the position of the particle and $v=(v^1,\dots,v^{N+1})$ its velocity. \end{remark}

 Moreover, for billiards, if $\Gamma$ is $C^3$-smooth and strictly convex with an everywhere nondegenerate second fundamental form, the system admits a set of first integrals whose values uniquely determine every trajectory.
 We extend this idea to the geodesic flow on $K$, constructing a set of first integrals that uniquely determine all non-radial geodesics.
-Let us define
+The first main result of the paper is the following. \begin{theorem} There exist continuous first integrals $I^1,\ldots,I^{2N+2}:T^1K\to \mathbb{R}$ of the geodesic flow on $T^1K$, which are $C^1$-smooth on $T^1K^{+}\cup T^1K^{-}$, such that the image of the map